R220, Delegation of Responsibilities to the President and Board of Trustees

 4.6.3.
 Master Planning: Development, implementation, and maintenance of up-to-date master and strategic plans for the System of Higher Education, including the definition of institutional missions and roles, the determination of related operating and capital budgetary needs, the approval of new academic and applied technology programs, program reviews involving system wide or multiple institution issues, distance and outreach education, and ensuring articulation of courses and programs.

 4.6.4.
 Budget, Finance and Information: Approval of consolidated system and institutional budget proposals for recommendation to the Governor and the Legislature, proposals for adjustment of tuition and fees, and requests for approval or modifications of work programs, and definition, collection, and analysis of data that have system level significance.

 4.6.5.
-Legislation: Advocacy of the needs of higher education is provided through the coordinated efforts of the Regents, Commissioner, Trustees, and Presidents.
-Proposed legislation or budget priorities advocated by institutions must, however, be part of the approved and prioritized legislative program of the Regents in order to ensure an orderly process that is consistent with overall system wide planning priorities.
+Legislation: Advocacy of the needs of higher education is provided through the coordinated efforts of the Board members, Commissioner, Trustees, and Presidents.
+Proposed legislation or budget priorities advocated by institutions must, however, be part of the approved and prioritized legislative program of the Board members in order to ensure an orderly process that is consistent with overall system wide planning priorities.